 This article is a preliminary for The Trump Card of Modern Nihilism – Entropy

 The word entropy is Greek for ‘inside transformation’ which is why it makes sense in thermodynamics as this definition shows: the second law of thermodynamics states that the entropy of a closed system will always increase.
-The second law is also known as the law of increased entropy obviously emphasising the main concept; entropy.
+The second law of thermodynamics dictates that systems and objects change, more and more into a disordered state.
+Entropy increases in a system as time passes, the term isolated system means a system that cannot exchange energy, materials or anything else in its environment and with the entire universe as being the ultimate isolated system; the laws of thermodynamics are absloute obeyed in every part of the universe.
+Alternatively this law is also known as the law of increased entropy obviously emphasising the main concept; entropy.
 In a broader sense entropy can range as a measure of disorder to the passage of time.

 I think that a subject can be clarified by leading by example.
 So here are three manifestations of entropy as disorder.

-That it spreads heat out from one region to another taking that heat energy with it.
+Heat spreads out from one region to another taking that heat energy with it.

 A readied hot water bath is set in a bathroom, there is a difference in temperature between the hot water and the bathroom’s atmosphere, given the passing of durational time, heat will be continually lost, flowing from the hot water to the cooler atmosphere taking that heat energy with it.
 We can tell by looking at the steam rising from the bath water as visual confirmation of this process.
 Later, the temperature gap between the two mediums narrow and narrow until thermal equilibrium happens being no net change in temperature.
 Other common examples include pouring a hot coffee during the winter, burning wood, ice melting come spring.
 The point to keep in mind is that if there is a difference in temperature between two regions entropy will act and the bigger the difference in temperature the greater the disorder that ensues.
 So the higher the energy in an enclosed system the higher the entropy because high energy is able to cause much disorder on matter.